-Ahmed Buzaian has been a tutor for the EAMENA training workshops carried out in Tunis in 2017, 2018 and 2019.
-He is currently Assistant Professor within the Department of Archaeology at the University Benghazi.
-Ahmed graduated from Benghazi University with a Bachelor’s degree in Archaeology (1984).
-He received an MA degree at the University of Leicester in 1994 and completed a PhD there in 2019.
-He has directed two training long-running excavation projects in Libya, one at the ancient city of Tocra (1994–2011) and the toher at the ancient site of Balagrae (2001–2006).
-Additionally, he has participated in the rescue excavations in Eusperides conducted by the Society for Libyan Studies (1994–2006).
-His more recent work has focused on investigating the archaeological evidence for olive oil production in Cyrenaica (north-east Libya), with an attempt to establish the importance of this industry for the ancient Cyrenaican economy.
-Finding ways to tackle the unprecedented threat to Libyan heritage has become Ahmed’s top priority in recent years.
+I graduated from Benghazi University with a Bachelor’s degree in Archaeology (1984).
+I received an MA degree at the University of Leicester in 1994 and completed a PhD there in 2019.
+I directed two training long-running excavation projects in Libya, one at the ancient city of Tocra (1994–2011) and the other at the ancient site of Balagrae (2001–2006).
+Additionally, I participated in the rescue excavations in Eusperides conducted by the Society for Libyan Studies (1994–2006).
+My more recent work has focused on investigating the archaeological evidence for olive oil production in Cyrenaica (north-east Libya), with an attempt to establish the importance of this industry for the ancient Cyrenaican economy.
+I have been a tutor for the EAMENA training workshops carried out in Tunis in 2017, 2018 and 2019.
+Finding ways to tackle the unprecedented threat to Libyan heritage has become my top priority in recent years.

 Endangered Archaeology in the Middle East & North Africa, School of Archaeology and Ancient History, University of Leicester, 6 University Road, Leicester LE1 7RH